GrinlexGH/skylabs/README.md

 cmake --build .
 ```

-Binaries will be located in the `.output` folder
+Binaries will be located in the `.output` folder.

 Discord: [grinlex](https://discord.gg/WX9HSAmPDF)